-But the truth is tragically more mundane.
-Genocides, bigotry, greed, fatally unsafe buildings and bridges intentionally built with cheaply inferior designs or materials, billionaires amidst widespread strategized poverty,Ivii exploitation of poverty-bound labor by corporate owners, massive imprisonment/serfdom, drug lords, global warming, indifference to the suffering of others,Iviii no sense of responsibility to others, disrespect for the elder or younger, impatience with the slower of mind or body, devastation of the environment, cruelty to animals, torture, terrorism, political brinksmanship, gambling, corruption, refusal to give practical aid and comfort to anyone in need, and savagery;lix in short, all of humanity's unrelenting, worldwide suffering is caused by our universal acceptance of our afflicted human behavior as representative of our "natural" human nature.
+But the truth is tragically more banal.
+Genocides, bigotry, greed, fatally unsafe buildings and bridges intentionally built with cheaply inferior designs or materials, billionaires amidst widespread strategized poverty, viii exploitation of poverty-bound labor by corporate owners, massive imprisonment/serfdom, drug lords, global warming, indifference to the suffering of others, viii no sense of responsibility to others, disrespect for the elderly or young, impatience with the slower of mind or body, devastation of the environment, cruelty to animals, torture, terrorism, political brinksmanship, gambling, corruption, refusal to give practical aid and comfort to anyone in need, and savagery in short, all of humanity's unrelenting, worldwide suffering-is caused by our overwhelming acceptance of our afflicted, immature behaviors as representative of what a human Grownup is like.

-Few people have the opportunity to appreciate the God of the spiritual grownup brain.
+Few people have the opportunity to appreciate the God of the spiritual Grownup brain.
 It is much more difficult to heal our lives together and become newborn Grownups than it is to become part of a ready-made religious group of "adults."
 Consequently, our world is filled with people who serve the Gods of our unhealed, afflicted brains.
 But instead of God healing the damaged brain, the damaged brain creates a damaged God, which further afflicts humanity.
 For example, many people confuse immature religious fervor as Grownup spiritual consciousness.
 Ix Immature minds worship immature Gods.